We believe a healthy environment in which to learn, work, and live is necessary.

 Harvard is also partnering with groups such as the Silent Spring Institute, the Center for Environmental Health, and the Green Science Policy Institute to not only understand links between health and exposure to certain chemicals, but to identify and prioritize areas of concern.

 In 2014, in collaboration with Harvard T.H.
-Chan School of Public Health and Center for Health and the Global Environment researchers and the Silent Spring Institute founded the Healthy Green Campus project to better understand the prevalence of harmful chemicals on campus and to make health an integral part of sustainability practices on college campuses.
+Chan School of Public Health, Center for Health and the Global Environment researchers, and the Silent Spring Institute, the Office for Sustainability helped found the Healthy Green Campus project to better understand the prevalence of harmful chemicals on campus and to make health an integral part of sustainability practices on college campuses.

 There are over 80,000 chemicals in use today, many of which are unregulated.
 Researchers and scientists have grouped the majority of harmful chemicals found in everyday consumer products into six classes which are associated with long-term problems on our health and the environment.